 Can you sue a gun maker if one of its products is used in a crime?

 While a federal law specifically shields gun companies from lawsuits when their guns are used in crimes, the companies may still be sued based on the way their weapons are marketed.

 6. Other Weapons

-Switchblades: it is illegal to make, sell, distribute, or possess a switchblade throughout the country, with some exceptions.9exceptions relate to the Armed Forces or individuals with only one arm; see 15 USC Sections 1242-44
+It is illegal to make, sell, or distribute a switchblade throughout the country.9exceptions relate to the Armed Forces or individuals with only one arm; see 15 USC Sections 1242-44

 |↑1, ↑2||U.S. Constitution, 2nd amendment; DISTRICT OF COLUMBIA v.
 HELLER (2008) |